 Use the project descriptions below and take a look at the suggested literature to come up with a proposed title and description.
 I will then read and comment on your proposal and approve it afterwards.
-Fill out the contract formular, send the pdf to me, and I will submit it with my approval.
-You do not need my signature.
+Fill out the contract formular, send the pdf to me, and I will submit it with my signature.
+Remember to sign the contract.
 Here follows some information that needs to go into the contract.

-The meeting frequency will be once every second week for two hours during block 1 and once every second week for 45 min. during block 2.
-The block 1 meetings will be in groups.
-Here, you (the students) will present some of the background literature and theory, and we will have time for questions, both general questions as well as questions specific to what we are reading.
+The meeting frequency will be in groups once every second week for 1,5 hours during block 1 and in block 2 there will be individual meetings.
+In the block 1 group meetings, you (the students) will present some of the background literature and theory, and we will have time for questions, both general questions as well as questions specific to what we are reading.
 The block 2 meetings will be individual meetings by default.
-There will be four group meetings (for each subject) and three individual meetings in total.
+There will be 4 group meetings (for each subject) and 3 individual meetings of 30 minutes.
 The first group meeting will be in week two of the blok, so you have the first week to read and prepare for the presentation at the group meeting.
-It is still unknown whether meetings will be onsite or on zoom.
-I hope to make group meetings onsite, and individual meetings will probably be on zoom.
+For now it seems that onsite meetings are possible.
+The individual meetings can be onsite or on zoom.

 As a student you are expected to be prepared for the meetings by having worked on the material that was agreed upon.
 If you have questions you are expected to have prepared the questions and be prepared to explain what you have done yourself to solve the problems.
 In particular, if you have questions regarding R code, you are expected to have prepared a minimal, reproducible example (specifics for R examples).